jkhaui/GraphPress/README.md

 <div align="center"><img src="https://s3.amazonaws.com/codelize/GraphPress.png" /></div></center>

 <div align="center"><strong>Based off (https://github.com/graphql-boilerplates/react-fullstack-graphql).</strong></div>
 <div align="center">This boilerplate has been slightly modified to integrate with an existing WordPress setup that has both the GraphQL and GraphQL JWT plugins installed.
-It should work by using the JWTs to authenticate a user's login.</div>
+It works by using JWTs to authenticate users' login.</div>

 <br />

 ## Requirements
--- Must have an existing WordPress site with WP-GraphQL (https://github.com/wp-graphql/wp-graphql) and WP-GraphQL-JWT-Auth (https://github.com/wp-graphql/wp-graphql-jwt-authentication) plugins installed and activated.
+- Must have an existing WordPress site with the WP GraphQL (https://github.com/wp-graphql/wp-graphql) and WP GraphQL JWT-Auth (https://github.com/wp-graphql/wp-graphql-jwt-authentication) plugins installed and activated.

 ## Quickstart